What is a Conversion Funnel? (How to Optimize Your Funnel)

 During this phase of the conversion funnel, your website and content are like bridges.
 They create a stronger relationship with the customer and move them down the funnel.
 Because email marketing is such a good way to establish and reinforce this connection, opt-in forms are a powerful tool during the awareness and interest phase.

 User trust is also critical during this phase.
 It’s like a first date.
 The customer has no real attachment to your brand or product yet.
 So, it’s easy for them to bounce the second they spot a potential red flag.
 Make good use of trust boosters like testimonials.
-And stay on high alert for trust barriers like broken links, outdated information, unaligned promos and landing pages, dated design choices, or an unsecured site.
+And stay on high alert for trust barriers like broken links, outdated information, misaligned promos and landing pages, dated design choices, or an unsecured website.

 Now your customer is thinking carefully about your product or service, but they’re still in a comparison shopping mindset.
 They might be exploring your competitors or reading third-party reviews, trying to decide which brand offers the best product or value.
 Your job during this phase is to make it easy for them to choose you.